 If you are an Illinois driver involved in an accident and are uninsured, you could face several penalties, including an additional fine and suspension of your driver’s license.
 In Illinois, what happens to an uninsured driver who gets into an accident is based on who was at fault for the accident.

-If you were not at fault, you could file a third-party claim through the at-fault driver’s insurance for any bodily injuries or property damage.
-However, if you were at fault for the accident, the other driver’s uninsured motorist coverage will have to cover you.
+So, if you were less than 50 percent at fault, you could file a third-party claim through the more at-fault driver’s insurance for any bodily injuries or property damage.
+However, if you were at fault for the accident, the other driver’s uninsured motorist coverage will have to cover what your insurance would have paid them.
 While it could take several months for the claim to go through, once it does, the driver’s insurance company is likely to attempt to collect the losses by filing a lawsuit against you.

 Frequently asked questions

-The average cost of car insurance in Illinois is $1,485 for full coverage and $442 for minimum coverage.
-Car insurance in Illinois is typically slightly cheaper than the national average, which is $1,674 per year for full coverage.
-Your actual rates may vary and will be based on several factors, such as driving record, age and credit history.
+The average cost of car insurance in Illinois is $1,806 per year for full coverage and $552 for minimum coverage.
+Car insurance in Illinois is typically slightly cheaper than the national average, which is $2,014 per year for full coverage and $622 for minimum coverage.
+Your actual car insurance rates may vary and will be based on several factors, such as driving record, age and your credit-based insurance score.